America's immigration system was already broken. Trump made a weapon out of its shards.

 During Thursday night’s presidential debate, somewhere between lying about his administration’s response to the coronavirus and lying about Joe Biden’s houses, Donald Trump said a sort of true thing about immigration.

-Moderator Kristen Welker had asked about Trump’s family separation policy, which led to some 5,500 children being separated from their parents at the US-Mexico border between 2017 and 2018, including 545 kids who still haven’t been reunited with their families.
+Moderator Kristen Welker had asked about Trump’s family separation policy, which led to thousands of children being separated from their parents at the US-Mexico border between 2017 and 2018, including 545 kids who still haven’t been reunited with their families.
 Trump seized on the opportunity to deflect and blame Biden and the Obama administration: “Let me just tell you: They built cages.
 They used to say I built the cages, and then they had a picture in a certain newspaper, and it was the picture of these horrible cages and they said, ‘Look at these cages.
 President Trump built them.’
 And then it was determined they were built in 2014.
 That was him.
 They built cages.”
 Never one to miss an opportunity for infuriating repetition, Trump went on to ask Biden, “Who built the cages?” four times over the next several minutes.

 While Trump was lying about his role in family separation, he was right that there was cruelty and inhumanity in the immigration system before he became president.
 In 2014, families and unaccompanied children came to the US-Mexico border in unprecedented numbers.
 Thousands of minors, mostly from Central America, were shoved into crowded Border Patrol holding cells and kept in stomach-churning conditions.